Malaga-AI/text-to-image-contest/_site/contest_rules.md

 3. Participations can be submitted until December 20th (inclusive).
 4. Winners will be announced on December 22nd.

-**Submission Guidelines:**
+**Participation Guidelines:**

-1. Participants must use the image generation services at [Freepik](https://www.freepik.com?utm_source=malagaaicontest) to create their image.
-Free credits will be provided to participants, simply by using the discount code **MALAGAAICONTEST**.
-Any model available at the service (Mystic, Flux, etc) is allowed.
-Credits will expire by Dec 20th.
+1. Participants must use the image generation services at [Freepik](https://www.freepik.com/pikaso/explore?utm_source=malagaaicontest) to create their image.
+2. Free credits are available for participants, simply by using the discount code **MALAGAAICONTEST** (see [here](https://support.freepik.com/s/article/AI-Tools-activation-code?language=en_US) for instructions on how to apply).
+3. Make sure to access through the link provided above and you will be directed to the AI Suite of tools for a seamless experience.
+4. Any model available at the Freepik service (Mystic, Flux, etc) is allowed.
+5. Credits will expire by Dec 20th.
-2. Images cannot be manually retouched.
+6. Images cannot be manually retouched.
 All entries must strictly adhere to the text-to-image methodology.
-3. Submissions will be made through a [web form](./submit.html), which will require:
+7. Submissions will be made through a [web form](./submit.html), which will require:
   * Images (up to 3)
   * Prompts used to generate the images
   * Email